 Cut your sweet potatoes into fry-shapes.
 Try to keep them all about the same size so they bake evenly.

 Toss the fries with the fat on the parchment-lined baking sheet, using your hands so the fries get coated.
 Then spread them all out in one layer, so none overlap.

 Bake for 30-40 minutes.
-Flip the fries (or give it a good shake) half way through.
+Flip the fries (or give them a good shake) halfway through.